debMan/cheatSheets/bash-script-cheatsheet.md

 echo "If var is set, word is substituted for var.
 The value of var does not change."

 ```
-alsom you can use this method for bypasiing undefined vatiables which you know
+also you can use this method for bypasiing undefined vatiables which you know
 should be exist. like:
 ``` bash
 name=${someVar:-}